 Before I read The End of Overeating, I knew processed foods like breakfast cereals and candy bars were designed to get us to over-consume.
 What I didn’t know was just how pervasive food engineering has become.
 Many sit down restaurants with visible kitchens aren’t actually cooking the meal on-site.
 They are receiving the food that was assembled and pre-cooked at a different location.
 This is done not only to drive down costs but to stimulate more addictive behavior in their customer base.
 From page 72:

 Before the chicken is shipped from the manufacturating plant, it’s battered, breaded, predusted, and frozen.
 This creates a salty coating that become crispy when fried in fat.
 “All this stuff absorbs fat, dries out the batter and breading, and replaces water with oil.
 So now you’ve got batter and breading that is probably 40 percent fat,” according to the food consultant.

 All this processing makes the food softer and easier to consume.
 From page 69:

 By eliminating the need to chew, modern food processing techniques allow us to eat faster.
 “When you’re eating these things, you’ve had 500, 600, 800, 900 calories before you know it,” said the consultant.
 “Literally before you know it.: Refined food simply melts in the mouth.”

 To make matters worse, the fat restaurants typically use is the very cheap and inflammatory soybean oil.
 Not good.
-By layering sugar on fat on sugar on fat, food scientists have figured how to get you consume past satiety.
+By layering sugar on fat on sugar on fat, food scientists have figured how to get you to consume past satiety.
 If this book doesn’t make you want to start cooking your own food, then nothing will.
 I’ve read a few posts where smart people have critiqued this theory of obesity.
 Although it may not end up being complete, after I ran my own Food Reward Test: Almonds vs Almond Butter, I became a believer.
-The more you chew you food, the less calories you need to reach satiety.
+The more you chew your food, the fewer calories you need to reach satiety.